-Crite ria Indicators ToC Outcomes 7.1 Pests, di weeds and invasive introduced are effective managed appropriat Integrated Manageme (IPM) techr species vely using e Pest ent 7.1.1 (C) IPM plans are implemented and monitored to ensure effective pest control.
-7.1.2 Species referenced in the Global Invasive Species Database and CABI.org are not to be used in managed areas, unless plans to prevent and monitor their spread are implemented.
-7.1.3 There is no use of fire for pest control unless in exceptional circumstances, i.e. where no other effective methods exist, and with prior approval of government authorities.
-[For NI to define process] Pollution reduced; Resource use minimised; Productivity optimised 7.2 Pesticion used in ward on not enchealth of warmilies, communities the enviror ays that langer vorkers, es or 7.2.1 (C) Justification of all pesticides used is demonstrated.
+Crite eria Indic cators ToC Outcomes 7.1 Pests, diseases, weeds and invasive introduced species are effectively 7.1.1 (C) IPM plans are implemented and monitored to ensure effective pest control.
+Pollution reduced; Resource use minimised; Productivity optimised managed using appropriate Integrated Pest Management (IPM) techniques.
+7.1.2 Species referenced in the Global Invasive Species Database and CABI. org are not to be used in managed areas, unless plans to prevent and monitor their spread are implemented.
+Any imported species must first be approved in PNG by National Agriculture Quarantine and Inspection Authority (NAQIA) and in the Solomon Islands by Biosecurity Solomon Islands (BSI).
+7.1.3 There is no use of fire for pest control unless in exceptional circumstances such as plantation sanitation, i.e. where no other effective methods exist, and with prior approval of government authorities.
+7.2 Pesticides are used in ways that do not endanger health of workers, families, communities or 7.2.1 (C) Justification of all pesticides used is demonstrated.
 Selective products and application methods that are specific to the target pest, weed or disease are prioritised.
+Reduced pollution; Resource use minimised the environment.
 7.2.2 (C) Records of pesticides use (including active ingredients used and their LD50, area treated, amount of active ingredients applied per ha and number of applications) are provided.
-7.2.3 (C) Any use of pesticides is minimised as part of a plan, eliminated where possible, in accordance with IPM plans.
-7.2.4 There is no prophylactic use of pesticides, unless in exceptional circumstances, as identified in national best practice guidelines.
-Reduced pollution; Resource use minimised